SPI Device HWIP Technical Specification

 As described in the Theory of Operations above, in this mode, the SPI device writes incoming data directly into the SRAM (through RXFIFO) and updates the SPI device SRAM write pointer (RXF_PTR.wptr).
 It does not parse a command byte nor address bytes, analyzing incoming data relies on firmware implementation of a higher level protocol.
 Data is sent from the TXF SRAM contents via TXFIFO.

 It is important that the data path inside the block should meet the timing that is a half cycle of SCK.
-As SCK clock is shut off right after the last bit of the last byte is received, the hardware module cannot register the MOSI signal.
-The module registers bits [7:1] and combines them with the MOSI signal directly to form the input to RXFIFO.
+As SCK clock is shut off right after the last bit of the last byte is received, the hardware module cannot register the SDI signal.
+The module registers bits [7:1] and combines them with the SDI signal directly to form the input to RXFIFO.
 This is detailed in the waveform below.

 As shown above, the RXFIFO write request signal (